Last updated: 04/2/2019

 And, the number of people with a sedative use disorder is on the rise.
 Treatment program admissions for users of benzodiazepines has increased from 22,400 admissions in 1998 to a whopping 60,200 in 2008.
 That’s a three-fold increase over that period.

 If you are one of the growing number of people who need treatment for a sedative addiction, you are in luck.
 We specialize in linking individuals with professional, qualified inpatient treatment programs.
 We can answer all of your questions and help you to locate resources.
-Call 800-654-0987 today and get started on your recovery.
-Don’t wait.

 Choosing Inpatient V. Choosing Outpatient

 Before entering treatment, you will need to remove the drugs from your system.
 However, when you stop using, you will be at risk of acute withdrawal syndrome, which is clinically identical to alcohol withdrawal—one of the most dangerous forms of withdrawal.
-The clinical features of this syndrome are identical for all sedatives and includes:
+The clinical features of this syndrome are identical for all sedatives and include:

 - Elevated heart rate, temperature, blood pressure